• Share this on:

 This illustrates that although offering competitive rates is important, you should not compete only on price.
 As relatively simple (and therefore cheap) tasks can be automated, your focus should be on excellent skills, knowledge and creativity, which have a higher value.
 Demonstrating your commitment to quality through references and quality management systems is key to building trust among potential European clients, especially when it comes to cyber security services.

-Vietnam has steadily climbed in the GSLI, going from position 24 in 2017 to 20 in 2019 and reaching sixth place in 2021, by improving its infrastructure costs and business environment.
+Vietnam has steadily climbed in the GSLI, going from position 24 in 2017 to 20 in 2019 and reaching sixth place in 2021.
+The country has done this by lowering its infrastructure costs and improving the business environment.
 Vietnam has a large workforce of young and skilled professionals that can meet the demands for several types of finance and accounting services.
 And although Vietnamese generally have low English proficiency, most Vietnamese FAO specialists have intermediate to upper-intermediate English language skills.

 The average costs of compensation and infrastructure combined with an attractive tax system and solid government investments in education and Information and Communication Technology (ICT) make Vietnam a very interesting FAO destination for European companies.

-Poland currently ranks 14th in the GSLI, having climbed ten places, primarily due to its financial attractiveness and start-up activity.
+Poland currently ranks 13th in the GSLI, after climbing ten places from 2019 to 2021 and one more from 2021 to 2023, primarily due to its financial attractiveness and start-up activity.
 Polish people also score very high on English proficiency, making it relatively easy for European clients to communicate with them.
 This makes Poland a particularly strong competitor.

 As its finance and accounting industry flourishes, Poland may increasingly need to turn to offshore partners to meet demand.
 With relatively high rates for finance and accounting services, Polish software companies can actually achieve significant cost savings by outsourcing some tasks or projects to you.